IMPORTANT AIRLINE SAFETY ISSUE

 xxx Actually, instrument failure procedures are taught during even the most basic private pilot instrument flight training.

-xxx The official explanation may, in fact, be the actual reason for this Air France Atlantic Ocean crash, but, to me, it seems to be somewhat unlikely that 2 very experienced pilots were unable to exercise the same very basic airmanship qualities that are taught in private pilot instrument training.
+xxx The official explanation may, in fact, be the actual reason for this Air France Atlantic Ocean crash, but, to me, it seems to be somewhat unlikely that 2 very experienced pilots, flying one of the most advanced airliners in the world, were unable to exercise the same very basic airmanship qualities that are taught in private pilot instrument training.

 xxx So, therefore, because of the airlines huge financial committment in purchasing 2-engine airliners, the question has to be asked - "Was the very unlikely explanation, for the crash of Air France #447, concocted, with media assistance, to cover-up the ocean crash of a 2-engine airliner, after an engine failure ? ? ?.